Cppkies-Team/Cppkies/docs/CommonProblems.md

 #### Relink Column

-To relink a column (building icons) you must use the `relinkColumn` function.
+To configure icon positions for custom building icons the `relinkColumn` function must be used.

 (This function is asynchronous, so you must use [`async`/`await`](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Asynchronous/Async_await) to use it)